Diagnosing BEIs it bronchiectasis? How to know.

 You may feel you’re doing all you can for your BE, but continuing to speak up can make a difference, especially if you aren’t getting the information or answers you need.
 Remember that some doctors have more experience with BE than others, so it may help to find a doctor who has seen and treated many people with BE.

 Have questions about BE?
-Get the most out of your doctor’s visit.
+Prepare for your doctor’s visit.

-Use these questions as a guide to get the most out of your next doctor’s appointment.
+Use these questions as a guide to prepare for your next doctor’s appointment.

 Important BE questions for your next doctor’s visit

-• Are there any dietary changes I should consider to help manage my BE?
+- Are there any dietary changes I should consider to help manage my symptoms?

 Screenshot these questions or save the full Doctor Discussion Guide so you have them handy for your next appointment